action pack / moving

 Moving-state coverage action pack

-A no-contact workflow for organizing a move, destination-state Marketplace routing, Medicaid or CHIP state help, and official route caveats.
+A self-guided workflow for organizing a move, destination-state Marketplace routing, Medicaid or CHIP state help, and official route caveats.

 HealthPlansGuide is independent and is not a government website, broker, carrier, marketplace, or enrollment platform.
 This action pack organizes educational resources and official-source checks; verify deadlines, eligibility, and coverage decisions through official sources or licensed help.